-The Co-operative leases railcars, land, buildings and equipment with lease payments in 2022 of \$11 (2021 - \$9).
-ROU assets are included with the underlying assets in property, plant and equipment and investment properties.
+The Co-operative leases railcars, land, buildings and equipment with lease payments in 2023 of \$11 (2022 - \$11).
+ROU assets are included with the underlying assets in property, plant and equipment.
 The current portion of lease obligations are included in accounts payable.
 Lease terms are between one and 20 years with renewal options available at market rates.